 In a distance learning environment, challenges may arise.
 Here are suggestions to ensure success:

 - Use a video platform (Zoom, Google Meet, Microsoft Teams, etc.) to bring the class together to debrief the major research findings from Step 3.
 This allows all participants to move forward with the collective knowledge, not just what they researched themselves.

 - End this call by collectively deciding on the class goal.
 Your goal should be one policy or community practice that you wish to change.
 You can vote using the “heads down, thumbs up” method, a poll within your video platform, a Google Form, etc. during the video call.

 - Once the goal is determined, allow students to self-reflect on how they want to make that change.
 Have them submit an essay, pictures, etc. to you for approval.
-This also allows you to group students together who have similar ideas in small teams.
+This also allows you to group students together who have similar ideas.

-- We have created a new Inspiration of Strategies for Your Change document that was developed specifically for distance learning.
+- We have created an Inspiration of Strategies for Your Change document specifically for distance learning.
 Provide this to students while they are developing their plan.

-- Be sure that students are emphasizing the “Ask for Change” strategy category in some form.
+- Be sure that students are emphasizing the “Ask for Change” strategy category.
 This helps create sustainable changes and incorporates important civic participation skills.